|Values are valid only on day of printing.|

-Hydrocodone exhibits a complex pattern of metabolism including O-demethylation, N-demethylation and 6-keto reduction to the 6 beta hydroxymetabolites.
-Hydromorphone is a metabolite of hydrocodone.
+Hydrocodone exhibits a complex pattern of metabolism including O-demethylation, N-demethylation, and 6-keto reduction to the 6-beta hydroxymetabolites.
+Hydromorphone and norhydrocodone are both metabolites of hydrocodone.
+Dihydrocodeine is also a minor metabolite.
+Trace amounts of hydrocodone can also be found in the presence of approximately 100-fold higher concentrations of oxycodone or hydromorphone since it can be a pharmaceutical impurity in these medications.
 The presence of hydrocodone >100 ng/mL indicates exposure within 2 to 3 days prior to specimen collection.

-Oxymorphone is metabolized in the liver and excreted via the kidney primarily as the glucuronide conjugates.
-Oxymorphone is also a metabolite of oxycodone and therefore the presence of oxymorphone could also indicate exposure to oxycodone.
+Oxymorphone is metabolized in the liver to noroxymorphone and excreted via the kidney primarily as the glucuronide conjugates.
+Oxymorphone is also a metabolite of oxycodone and, therefore, the presence of oxymorphone could also indicate exposure to oxycodone.

-The detection interval for the opiates is generally 2 to 3 days after last ingestion.
+The detection interval for opiates is generally 2 to 3 days after last ingestion.

-Detection and quantification of codeine, hydrocodone, oxycodone, morphine, hydromorphone, and oxymorphone in urine
+Detection and quantification of codeine, hydrocodone, oxycodone, morphine, hydromorphone, oxymorphone, noroxycodone, noroxymorphone, norhydrocodone, dihydrocodeine, and naloxone in urine

 This procedure reports the total urine concentration; this is the sum of the unconjugated and conjugated forms of the parent drug.

 This test detects drugs structurally similar to morphine.
-Other drugs in the opioid class, such as fentanyl, meperidine, methadone, and opiate antagonists such as naloxone, are not detected.
+Other drugs in the opioid class, such as fentanyl, meperidine, and methadone are not detected.